strapi/strapi/docs/v3.x/guides/unit-testing.md

 ### Strapi instance

-In order to test anything we need to have a strapi instance that runs in the testing eviroment, bascially we want to get instance of strapi app as object, similar like creating an instance for [process manager](process-manager.md).
+In order to test anything we need to have a strapi instance that runs in the testing eviroment, basically we want to get instance of strapi app as object, similar like creating an instance for [process manager](process-manager.md).

 These tasks require adding some files - let's create a folder `tests` where all the tests will be put and inside it, next to folder `helpers` where main Strapi helper will be in file strapi.js.